grabnerandi/keptn-qualitygate-examples/simpleservice/README.md

-# Keptn Quality Gates on EKS for Services Deployed w Keptn and Monitored w Dynatrace
+# Keptn Quality Gates on EKS for Services Deployed w Keptn, NeoLoad and Monitored w Dynatrace

 In this tutorial we will be
 1. Install a new EKS cluster